 5.7.3 to terminate an Order without incurring any liability; and/or

 5.7.4 to charge interest on such overdue monies at the rate of 4% per annum above the base rate of Barclays Bank plc from time to time, accruing monthly from the due date for payment thereof until receipt by Lumina of

-incurred by Reed in connection with the collection of any monies owed by Customer to Reed.
+the full amount, and Customer shall fully indemnify Lumina against all costs and expenses (including legal expenses) incurred by Lumina in connection with the collection of any monies owed by Customer to Lumina.

 6 Warranty and Liability

-6.1 Reed warrants to Customer that:
+6.1 Lumina warrants to Customer that:

 6.1.1 the Services (and the Additional Services, if any) will be performed with reasonable care and skill; and

 6.1.2 the Services (and the Additional Services, if any) will be performed in accordance with all statutory requirements and regulations.

-6.2 Reed's sole liability in respect of any valid warranty claim being made by Customer under clause 6.1.1 shall be limited to the re-performance of the Services (or the Additional Services, as appropriate) free of charge or, at
+6.2 Lumina's sole liability in respect of any valid warranty claim being made by Customer under clause 6.1.1 shall be limited to the re-performance of the Services (or the Additional Services, as appropriate) free of charge or, at

 Lumina's sole discretion, refunding to Customer the Fees (or Additional Fees, as appropriate) or a proportionate part of the Fees or Additional Fees as appropriate.